 October 27th Update: While updating our Wagon Wednesday database, we confirmed the private seller of this Hillman Husky deleted their Craigslist ad, so we’re now able to call this one “Sold!”
 This one may have got away, but if you have your heart set on something similar, email us the details of what you’re looking for or call Rudy directly at (908)295-7330.

 Straight from the “It’s a What?”
-Department is this 1962 Hillman Husky two door “Shooting Brake” first listed last week here on Craigslist in Irondequoit, New York with an asking price of $5,000.
+Department was this 1962 Hillman Husky two-door “Shooting Brake” first listed in July 2020 on Craigslist in Irondequoit, New York with an asking price of $5,000.
 As a pricing benchmark, Bring A Trailer auctioned several examples for slightly more than what is being asked here.
-Oddly, the NADA Guides Classic Car Online Valuation Tool claims their “Low”, “Average”, and “High” retail value range on these rare two door station wagons to be $18,700, $29,000, and $35,400, respectively.
+Oddly, the NADA Guides Classic Car Online Valuation Tool claims their “Low”, “Average”, and “High” retail value range on these rare two-door station wagons to be $18,700, $29,000, and $35,400, respectively.
 We’re leaning towards the BaT pricing as a better guide as those are based on actual examples.
-If you are serious about buying this Husky, you can start the conversation by calling the private seller at (585) 944-6026 and when you do please remember to mention you saw their car featured here on GuysWithRides.com.

 What the seller lacks in pictures he more than makes up for with this detailed walk-around video:

 If you’re looking for a quirky but cute British car to tinker with that won’t break either your bank account or any speed limits, this Husky might just be the classic car for you.
 Good luck with the purchase!